Bjorn86/fm-job-listings/README-en.md

 ### What I learned

-- Working with Redux state manager
+- Working with Redux and Redux Toolkit state managers
 - Working with Storybook
 - I consolidated my knowledge of HTML, CSS, JS, React technologies.